Scale separation, rolling solutions and entropy bounds: Scale separation: vacua versus rolling solutions

 where $ A=-3B$, and the canonically normalized volume gives $A^2 =3/8$.
 The four-dimensional action in Einstein frame is then

 with the potential $V$ generated by $F_m$.

 To get a single exponential potential as a consistent truncation we can distribute the flux in an isotropic way on the internal space.
+The resulting flux energy-momentum tensor is then proportional to the metric.
 For instance, if we consider a torus with Cartesian coordinates $\theta^1,\ldots, \theta^6$ then such flux choice could be of the type

 with $N$ the quantised flux quantum.
 Many other options exist and they all have in common that one can truncate all deformations of the torus aside from the volume.
-For a generic Calabi-Yau one can, for instance, choose $F_2\sim J$ with $J$ the K\" ahler 2-form, as in the example of \cite{Marconnet:2022fmx, Andriot:2023wvg}.
-This flux choice will only excite the volume modulus of the Calabi-Yau.
-Similarly for $F_4$ flux we can take it along $J\wedge J$.
-Eventually, an isotropic flux choice creates a single exponential potential of the form
+While the compact, Ricci flat manifold need not be Calabi-Yau, in the latter case one can choose $F_2\sim J$ with $J$ the K\" ahler 2-form, as in the example of \cite{Marconnet:2022fmx, Andriot:2023wvg}.
+This flux choice will only excite the volume modulus of the Calabi-Yau, while the other moduli remain constant.
+Similarly for $F_4$ flux we can take it along $J\wedge J$ (recall that $*_6 J =\frac12 J \wedge J$).
+More generally, we can restrict to compactifications on Ricci flat manifolds admitting an SU(3)-structure: the resulting reduction can provide a consistent truncation, see $e.g.$~\cite{Kashani-Poor:2006ofe, Koerber:2010bx, Andriot:2018tmb}, and the SU(3)-structure forms can be used to define the isotropic flux.
+Eventually, such a flux choice creates a single exponential potential of the form

 where the factor $e^{2A \varphi} = e^{-6B\varphi}$ can be understood analogously to \eqref{action4n}.
 As in \eqref{example1}, this is a single field exponential, where the relevant scalar is a linear combination of the two canonically normalized fields $\Phi, \varphi$.
 This results in the effective coupling